How to apologise to your bed and breakfast guestsFeb 01, 2022

-In over 16 years of running a B&B I’ve done an awful lot of apologising to my guests.
+In 17 years of running a B&B I did an awful lot of apologising to my guests.
 Looking back, it’s usually been dog, plumbing or smoke alarm related.

 My old dog, Murphy, loved people a little too much...